su2code/su2code.github.io/_tutorials/compressible_flow/ActuatorDisk_VariableLoad/ActuatorDisk_VariableLoad.md

 ```

 The `ACTDISK_DOUBLE_SURFACE` option, in this case, is set to `true` because the actuator disk surface has been splitted in two parts: upstream and sownstream surfaces.
-The `ACTDISK_TYPE` option, is used to chose the actuator disk boundary type.
-In this tutorial, we want to use a model that allows to consider a variable load distribution along the disk, and that also take the *swirl* term into consideration.
+The `ACTDISK_TYPE` option, is used to choose the actuator disk boundary type.
+In this tutorial, we consider a variable load distribution along the disk, and that also take the *swirl* term into consideration.
 The actuator disk type that meets these conditions is the `VARIABLE_LOAD`.
 The `ACTDISK_FILENAME` option is used to specify the name of the actuator disk data input file.
-Further we will see how to generate this file.
+Further we will see how to generate this file if only total thrust is known and not the details on the load distribution.
 The `MARKER_ACTDISK` option, requires the following arguments:
 - Marker of the upstream surface of the actuator disk.
 - Marker of the downstream surface of the actuator disk.